-Join us this Summer for an unforgettable two weeks of world class training amongst the stunning beauty of Montana!
+Join us this Summer for an unforgettable week of world class training amongst the stunning beauty of Montana!
 "Ballet Treasures from the Treasure State" as featured in the Washington Post!
-Siblings Maria Sascha Khan, Nadia Khan, Julian MacKay, Nicholas MacKay and exciting guest teachers from the Mariinsky and Bolshoi Theatre come together to offer this Master Class workshop, in co-operation with Youth Arts in Action & Gaynor Minden of NYC.
+Siblings Maria Sascha Khan, Nadia Khan, Julian MacKay, Nicholas MacKay come together to offer this Master Class workshop, in co-operation with Youth Arts in Action & Gaynor Minden of NYC.

 Classes include: Classical technique, Pas de Deux, Stretch/Conditioning, Variations, Russian character

 Program Fee balance: $800 due May 30, 2019

 Talent and financial-based scholarships available.
 Limited number of Full scholarships for boys available

 Contact email@example.com for details

 Maria Sascha Khan trained at the Kirov Academy of Ballet under Luidmila Morkovina and at the Academie de Danse Classique Princesse Grace, Monaco, Monte Carlo, under the personal mentorship of its Russian directress Marika Besobrasova.
 In her graduate year, Maria Sascha joined the Staatsballett Berlin at the invitation of Vladimir Malakov, ranked one of the top five companies in the world.
 Dancing a wide range of classical and contemporary repertoire, she went on to dance with the Bayerisches Staatsballett, English National Ballet and as a Principal Dancer with the Ekaterinburg State Ballet, Russia.
 Currently based in London as an international guest artist, she is developing a new full-length ballet Warrior of Light based on the life of Russian painter and philosopher Nicholas Roerich, featuring herself and her three siblings.